Overseas Summer Undergraduate Research Opportunities Programme in Science (UROPS) at St John's College, University of Cambridge

 - Be a full-time Faculty of Science student.

-- Obtain a grade C above in the Singapore-Cambridge GCE ‘A’ Level [H1 General Paper] - Grade C, or obtain a Band 3 in QET.
+- Obtain a minimum of Grade C in the Singapore-Cambridge GCE ‘A’ Level [H1 General Paper], or a Band 3 in QET.

 - Have a clean disciplinary record.